Great Leap Forward: Initial goals

 Regarding agriculture, the Chinese government recognized the country's dilemma of feeding its rapidly growing population without the means to make significant capital improvements in agriculture.
 Viewing human labor as an underutilized factor of production, the government intensified the mobilization of masses of people to increase labor inputs in agriculture.

 In November 1957, party leaders of communist countries gathered in Moscow to celebrate the 40th anniversary of the October Revolution.
 Soviet Communist Party First Secretary Nikita Khrushchev proposed not only to catch up with but exceed the United States in industrial output in the next 15 years through peaceful competition.
 Mao Zedong was so inspired by the slogan that China put forward its own one: to catch up with and surpass the United Kingdom in 15 years.
 As with its approach to agriculture, the Chinese government attempted to compensate for its inability to invest in industry with mass mobilizations to increase human labor inputs.

 During the Great Leap Forward, architectural projects were managed according to the strategy of the Three Simultaneities, a process that involved designing, preparing materials, and building at the same time.

+1958 poster promoting the Great Leap Forward.
+The text reads: "Brave the wind and the waves, everything has remarkable abilities!"

 The initial projects of the Great Leap Forward were accelerating the construction of waterworks on the North China Plain during the 1957-1958 winter and next the development of people's communes and crude forms of rural industrialization.
 Some Great Leap Projects had lots of long-term value to China's economy and continued to benefit China after The Great Leap Forward ended.
 Some of the projects included bridges, railroads, canals and reservoirs.
 However, some of these projects were completed quickly, resulting in errors and delays that did more harm than good.

-The Great Leap Forward partially socialized reproductive labor though collective housework, childcare, and the collective canteens which included free or partially free food distribution.
+The Great Leap Forward partially socialized reproductive labor through collective housework, childcare, and the collective canteens which included free or partially free food distribution.

 Lushan Conference and the Anti-Right Deviation Struggle

 The initial impact of the Great Leap Forward was discussed at the Lushan Conference in July–August 1959.
 Although many of the more moderate leaders had reservations about the new policy, the only senior leader to speak out openly was Marshal Peng Dehuai.
-Mao responded to Peng's criticism of the Great Leap by dismissing Peng from his post as the Minister of National Defense, denouncing Peng (who came from a poor peasant family) and his supporters as "bourgeois", subsequently launching a nationwide campaign against "rightist opportunism" known as the "Anti-Right Deviation Struggle".
+Mao responded to Peng's criticism of the Great Leap by dismissing Peng from his post as the Minister of National Defense, denouncing Peng and his supporters as upholding "bourgeois ideology", subsequently launching a nationwide campaign against "rightist opportunism" known as the "Anti-Right Deviation Struggle".
 Peng was replaced by Lin Biao, who began a systematic purge of Peng's supporters from the military.
 In total, over 3 million CCP members were purged or penalized during the campaign.